 ChipHack aims to provide a gentle introduction to FPGA programming using the Verilog hardware description language (HDL) and is:

 No prior experience with HDLs and FPGA workflows is assumed, but some programming experience and an understanding of basic digital electronics is required.

-Anyone can organise a Chip Hack event and this is encouraged.
+Anyone can organise a ChipHack event and this is encouraged.
 All the materials are freely available.
 The organising team will need to have some Verilog/FPGA experience.
 A set of MyStorm boards are held by the BCS Open Source Specialist Group, and can be borrowed for appropriate UK events.

 The materials and supporting workshop notes were originally developed for the first ever ChipHack event and have been updated since.

 Note that these are under development, so may not be entirely suitable for unsupported use.

 Some of the slide decks are prepared using Hieroglyph, and can be viewed directly on this website as either HTML pages or slides.
 Others are provided as plain PDF.